 How can I share our supply chain traceability data with Walmart?

 To foster a more interoperable supply chain and varying levels of technical readiness of suppliers, Walmart Inc. will support multiple methods of traceability data transmission, including ASN via EDI, and EPCIS via API.
-You can refer to Walmart’s ASN Article for Supplier EDI/ASN setup and EDI 856 guide, in addition to EPCIS guide for API onboarding.
+You can refer to Walmart’s ASN Article for Supplier EDI/ASN setup and EDI 856 Guides, in addition to EPCIS guide for API onboarding.

 Do I need to use specific labels or barcodes?